pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 Any changes to the resources that have the `...no-overwrite` annotation are not overwritten by the [provisioner application](about.hbs.md#provisioner-carvel-app) that controls resource provision.
-If you want to restore the default state of those resources, you can delete them and the [provisioner application](about.hbs.md#nsp-component-carvel-app) re-creates them in their initial default state.
+To restore the default state of those resources, you can delete them and the [provisioner application](about.hbs.md#nsp-component-carvel-app) re-creates them in their initial default state.